-The funds in T-DROP may not be accessed for any reason by a T-DROP participant until the participant exits the plan.
+The funds in T-DROP may not be accessed for any reason until the participant's retirement or death.

-May I change jobs while in T-DROP?
+Q May I change jobs while in T-DROP?

-T-DROP deposits and participation continues as long as members continue to work for an ATRS employer or an employer of a qualified state reciprocal retirement plan.
-The reciprocal service must have been established with ATRS prior to entry into T-DROP.
-T-DROP deposits are not accrued during a break in service for the months not employed by an ATRS employer or an employer of a qualified state reciprocal retirement plan.
-However, even with a break in service, additional T-DROP deposits may accrue until 10 years from the participant's date in T-DROP has elapsed so long as the participant has not actually retired from ATRS.
+T-DROP deposits and participation continue as long as members continue to work for an ATRS employer or an employer of a qualified state reciprocal retirement plan as long as the reciprocal service had been established with ATRS prior to entry into T-DROP.
+T-DROP deposits are not accrued during a break in service for the months not employed by an ATRS employer or an employer of a qualified state reciprocal retirement plan that was established prior to the entry into T-DROP.
+However, even with a break in service, additional T-DROP deposits may accrue until 10 years from the participant's entry date in T-DROP has elapsed so long as the participant has not actually retired from ATRS.